-The RRP of the Simba Hybrid pillow is a not-inexpensive £99.
+The RRP of the Simba Hybrid pillow is quite dear, at £99.
 That said, the materials used to construct it are of superior quality so it’s reasonably priced.
 It is also worth checking for a Simba voucher code and see if you can get it a bit cheaper: often it can be available for as little as £75.

 Does the Simba Hybrid pillow come with a Trial Period?

 Unfortunately there is no trial period for the Simba Hybrid pillow.
 This is the case for a lot of premium pillows out there.
 We’ve reviewed several pillows so you can compare our thoughts and decide if the Simba pillow is right for you before you buy.
 Don’t forget the Simba pillow also comes with a 1 year guarantee to protect you against any problems with the manufacturing process or materials used.